 Our Twitter handle is: @YVTakingPart

 We encourage members of the Genesis Network to suggest ideas for workshops and initiatives.
-This should be an activity that would benefit no less than 10 – 15 directors.
+This should be an activity that would benefit no less than 10 – 15 artists.
 Our series of peer-led projects are opportunities for members on the Network to suggest workshops they would find useful.
 It is not expected that the member who suggests the session will run it – instead they will work with the Young Vic to initiate and develop the idea.
 This might be asking a specific practitioner to share their craft, running a discussion, bringing together a group of artists and producers with shared interests.
 Recent examples include regular opportunities to watch recording of international work, workshops for LGBTQ theatre makers, networking event for writers and directors.
-If you have an idea send an email to Sue Emmas, Associate Artistic Director on email@example.com.
+If you have an idea, please send an email to email@example.com.

 How do I invite you to see my show?Toggle

 Please send invitations to Sue Emmas, Associate Artistic Director and members of our artistic team at firstname.lastname@example.org.